kkhus5/RISC-V-Processor/README.txt

 if you are so lucky that all the violations are fixed, the next step is to generate new SDF file for gate-level simulation

++ write_netlist riscv_top.sim.v        # to generate new Verilog netlist file for gate-level simulation
 + write_sdf riscv_top.par.sdf          # to generate new timing-annotated SDF file for gate-level simulation

 (you can also run all the commands after "opt_design -post_route -setup -hold"